tkellehe/boostc/README.md

 int main()
 {
-    // This creates a ppack in the form of a template that contains compile time information about the vector type.
+    // This creates a ctuple in the form of a template that contains compile time information about the vector type.
     // The default is already the stdlib for the allocator, but can specify your own.
     #define vect_tmplt_int_t vect_tmplt_t(int, alloc_stdlib)